Freshworks #Failsforce: Hot Drama at Dreamforce 18, Day 1

 Image Credit: Twitter

-The CRM company produced a massive blimp for the occasion, which reads #Failsforce loud and clear on one side and “Freshworks hit refresh” on the other.
+The customer relationship management company produced a massive blimp for the occasion, which reads #Failsforce loud and clear on one side and “Freshworks hit refresh” on the other.

 And that’s not all!

-Apparently, a marching band will be present on the streets of San Francisco to remind companies, and confused pedestrians, that Salesforce isn’t all that it’s hyped up to be.
+Apparently, a marching band will be present on Market Street in San Francisco to remind companies, confused pedestrians, and Joe Blow Salesforce customer that the industry giant isn’t all that it’s hyped up to be.
+Also, they're gonna hand out gift cards for smoothies!

 Perhaps it’s fitting that the marketing attack seems to have taken inspiration from Superbowl Sunday-style entertainment, as the #Failsforce campaign has no qualms when it comes to hitting its competitor.